FindMySchool LogoFindMySchool

 Good

-University destinations demonstrate the school's effectiveness in preparing students for higher education and competitive applications.
-In 2024, 86% of students secured their first-choice university place, a remarkable figure reflecting both accurate guidance and thorough preparation.
-The pathways span a broad range including Medicine and Veterinary Science, Law, Business, Teaching, Engineering, Music and the Arts.
+University destinations demonstrate the school's focus on preparing students for higher education and competitive applications.
+Recent pathways span a broad range including Medicine and Veterinary Science, Law, Business, Teaching, Engineering, Music and the Arts.

-The cohort of 116 sixth form leavers in 2023/24 followed varied routes.
-Around 49% progressed to university, with 28% entering employment and 5% continuing to further education.
-Apprenticeships attracted 3% of the cohort.
-These proportions reflect the school's comprehensive approach; students are supported towards destinations suited to their ambitions rather than pushed towards a single pathway.
+Sixth form leavers follow varied routes, including university, employment, further education and apprenticeships.
+These pathways reflect the school's thorough approach; students are supported towards destinations suited to their ambitions rather than pushed towards a single route.

 The school has noted increasing numbers of students securing high-quality degree-level apprenticeships, an emerging route that combines earning with learning.
 Recent destinations include engineering, accountancy and law programmes at organisations such as Laing O'Rourke, Jaguar Land Rover and Sellafield.
 These pathways offer alternatives to traditional university routes while maintaining academic rigour and leading to professional qualifications.